yihui/misc.js/README.md

 Convert definition lists `<dl>` to `<fieldset>`.
 See more information [in this post](https://yihui.org/en/2023/11/dl-fieldset/).

+## docco-classic.js

+Find code blocks on a page and put them in the right column.
+Other elements will be placed in the left column.

 ## external-link.js

 If a link of `<a>` does not start with `http://` or `https://`, add the